Spending Christmas Eve Around Europe

 • Germany: Satisfy your taste buds with roasted goose, fruit bread, and spiced wine.

-• France: Feast on a grand meal with the menu that includes oyster starters, foie gras, and the ever-famous yule log cake.
+• France: Feast on a grand meal with a menu that includes oyster starters, foie gras, and the ever-famous yule log cake.

-• England: The typical menu consists of stuffed turkey, mince pies, and the choice of Christmas pudding.
+• England: The typical menu consists of stuffed turkey, mince pies, and a choice of Christmas pudding.

 • Scandinavia: Salted salmon, gravlax, and glögg are the most commonly consumed.